khan-ayanama/Course108-HTML-CSS/Flexbox/Note-01.md

 `align-content:`

-This property aligns a flex container's lines within the flex container when there's extra space in the cross-axis.
+The align-content property in Flexbox is used to align the flex container's lines within the flex container when there is extra space on the cross axis.
+It has an effect when the flex container has multiple lines (rows or columns) of flex items.

-When we use the property wrap and want to align the items vertically we use this property
+Here is an explanation of align-content along with examples:

+Basic Usage:
+align-content accepts the following values:

+* `flex-start:` Lines are packed at the start of the container.
+* `flex-end:` Lines are packed at the end of the container.
+* `center: Lines` are centered in the container.
+* `space-between:` Lines are evenly distributed; the first line is at the start, and the last line is at the end.
+* `space-around:` Lines are evenly distributed with equal space around each line.
+* `stretch:` Lines stretch to take up the remaining space.

 ```css
     .flex-container {